tamylaa/clodo-framework/ui-structures/concepts/three-tier-categorization-strategy.md

 ---

-*This three-tier categorization transforms the LEGO Framework from an overwhelming manual process to an intelligent, user-centric experience that respects human decision-making while maximizing automation.*
+*This three-tier categorization transforms the Clodo Framework from an overwhelming manual process to an intelligent, user-centric experience that respects human decision-making while maximizing automation.*